As a cooperative community, we rely on member participation. That means both volunteer effort and financial support.

 By the way: if you haven’t already viewed our Home page, please do!
 You’ll find information about our start-up status there.

 Here is a preview (so it doesn’t come as a surprise) of the financial support UUGSB will need in order to be keeping within our means.
 For the upcoming fiscal year, our operating budget is about $35,000.
-We distribute this Suggested Fair Share Contribution Guide and ask members to make a monthly pledge that is meaningful for them.
+We distribute this Suggested Fair Share Contribution Guide and ask members to make a pledge that is meaningful for them.

 Benefits of joining